-A criminal background check and/or drug screens are a requirement at most affiliated clinical sites for training.
-Based on the results of these checks an affiliated clinical site may determine to not allow students at their facility.
-This could result in the inability to successfully complete the requirements of this program.
+A criminal background check and/or a drug screening are required at most affiliated clinical training sites.
+Based on the results of these checks an affiliated clinical site may decide to not allow students at their facility.
+Such a decision could impede a student's ability to successfully complete the requirements of this program.
 Additionally, a criminal background may preclude licensure or employment.
-If criminal background checks or drug screens are required, students are expected to cooperate fully with the process and pay all associated costs.
-Tennessee State University and the Speech Pathology and Audiology Department are not liable if the results of a criminal background check or a drug screen indicate that a student is unable to complete the requirements of the program or if such results preclude one from obtaining licensure or employment.
+If criminal background checks or drug screenings are required, students are expected to cooperate fully with the process and pay all associated costs.
+Tennessee State University and the Speech Pathology and Audiology Department are not liable if the results of a criminal background check or a drug screening indicates that a student is unable to complete the requirements of the program or if such results preclude one from obtaining licensure or employment.
 [Note: All applicants for initial speech-language pathology licensure in Tennessee must obtain a criminal background check.]

-Formal admission to the Department of Speech Pathology and Audiology is made through the Graduate School of Tennessee State University.
-All admission materials should be filed with the Graduate School by February 1st prior to the fall semester in which the student wishes to enroll.
-(NOTE: the distance education format admits students every other year.
-The next admission deadline for the distance education format is February 1, 2011).
+Formal admission to the Department of Speech Pathology and Audiology is made through the Tennessee State University (TSU) School of Graduate Studies and Research.
+To apply to the tradition (on ground) program, all admission materials should be filed with the Graduate School by February 1st prior to the fall semester in which the student wishes to enroll.
+(NOTE: Students are admitted to the distance education program every other year.
+The admission deadline for the distance education format is July 1 of every even year.
 Acceptance into the Program is highly competitive.